5 Skin-Care Brands To Shop If You Want To Buy Black

 Adoh started to research African oils, butters, and botanicals to create her own moisturizing blend.
 After noticing a significant difference in her skin, she decided to create Epara Skincare, a luxury skin-care line for skin of color.
 "I noticed that the existing brands were not catering to [Black] professional women with disposable income, because they didn’t feel like that market was significant enough," she says.
 "Women of color and Black women use luxury, so why isn’t there anything that speaks to us?"

-The Epara line, which is available at Barneys New York, targets the specific needs of brown skin, especially hyperpigmentation and hydration.
+The Epara line targets the specific needs of brown skin, especially hyperpigmentation and hydration.
 "Historically when companies target hyperpigmentation they use bleaching agents in the product," says Adoh.
 "So the question for me became: How can we embrace the skin that we have while treating problem areas?"
 The brightening products address dark spots without affecting the overall melanin levels, and every product has moisturizing ingredients like shea butter and hyaluronic acid.

 Advertisement